opengovsg/starter-kit-docs/docs/getting-started/02-deploying.md

 Setting up Vercel for your product can be done via the deploy button below.

 :::info
-If you are not a public officer with access to Postman.gov.sg, use the "Without Postman API key" button.
+If you are not a public officer with access to [Postman.gov.sg (Legacy)](https://legacy.postman.gov.sg), use the "Without Postman API key" button.
 :::

 With Postman API key: